-- 47. In view of the enhanced poverty focus of the new engagement approach, Management proposes to remove the policy that IDA countries should transmit a Poverty Reduction Strategy Paper (PRSP) to the World Bank ahead of a country strategy.
-The new CPF will support the government in achieving its national development plans, including poverty and shared prosperity goals.
-But the country itself should determine the format of such plans, in line with its national processes and capacity.
-Preparing a full PRSP every few years imposes a significant burden on the already strained capacity of many low-income countries.
-The current expectation that IDA countries transmit their PRSPs to the World Bank prior to discussion of the CAS is sometimes misperceived as a "Washington sign-off" on a country development strategy.
-Countries may continue to prepare national strategies using a PRSP approach if they so desire.
-However, there will be no requirement to transmit them to the World Bank before the discussion of the CPF. - 48.
-The new SCDs and CPFs will also obviate the need for a mandatory Joint Staff Advisory Note (JSAN) to be sent to the Bank's Executive Directors following each PRSP.
-Currently the WBG and IMF are expected to review the country's PRSP and provide advice to the country authorities, their Boards, and other stakeholders.
-But by the time a PRSP is completed and approved by the country, it already embodies wide country consultations as well as WBG and IMF advice that was provided well upstream.
-In producing the SCD, the WBG team will examine the country's development plans and include in the CPF a thorough, yet succinct, assessment of the plan.
-Therefore, Management proposes that the preparation of JSANs will no longer be a policy requirement for the World Bank Group's work in IDA countries.
+- 47. In view of the enhanced poverty focus of the new engagement approach, Management proposes to eliminate the policy requirement that IDA countries transmit a Poverty Reduction Strategy Paper (PRSP) to the World Bank ahead of a country strategy.
+The new CPF will support the government to achieve its national development plans including poverty and shared prosperity goals.
+But the format of such plans should be determined by the country in line with its national processes and capacity.
+The expectation that a country prepares a full PRSP every few years imposes a significant burden on the already strained capacity of many low-income countries.
+The current expectation that IDA countries transmit their PRSPs to the World Bank prior to discussion of the CAS is sometimes misperceived as a "Washington sign-off" of a country development strategy.
+Countries may continue to prepare strategies using a PRSP approach if they so desire.
+However, there will be no requirement to transmit them to the World Bank prior to the discussion of the CPF. - 48.
+The new SCDs and CPFs will also obviate the need for a mandatory Joint Staff Advisory Note (JSAN) to be sent to the Bank's Executive Directors together with each PRSP.
+Currently the WBG and IMF are expected to review the country's PRSP and provide advice to the country authorities, their Boards and other stakeholders.
+But by the time a PRSP is completed and approved by the country, it already embodies wide country consultations as well as WBG and IMF advice that were provided well upstream.
+In addition, in producing the SCD, the WBG team will examine the country's development plans and the CPF will provide a thorough, yet succinct, assessment of the plan by the WBG staff.
+However, Management proposes that the preparation of JSANs will no longer be a policy requirement.

-49. World Bank and IMF staffs have discussed these proposals and have agreed that the World Bank Group will continue to collaborate closely with the IMF at the country level.
-In addition, World Bank Group staff will work with IMF staff to prepare a JSAN whenever requested (for example, for remaining HIPC cases or if it continues to be required under IMF financing for low-income countries).
+49. World Bank and IMF staffs have discussed these proposals and have agreed that the World Bank will continue to collaborate closely with the IMF at country level.
+In addition, World Bank staff will work with IMF staff to prepare a JSAN whenever requested (for example, where this is needed for remaining HIPC cases or if it continues to be required under IMF financing windows for low-income countries).

-E. Updates to the World Bank Operational Manual
+E. Updates to the World Bank Operations Manual